dkm3689/dkm3689/README.md

 ---

 ### 🌟 Featured Projects
-🚆 **IRCTC Booking App** - A train booking platform with real-time availability & history tracking.
+🏥 **Healthcare Management System** - Built a platform with secure authentication, and profile management using Node.js, Express.js, and MongoDB.
-🎵 **iPod Simulation** - An interactive React.js-based music player with a custom UI.
+🚆 **IRCTC Booking App** - A train booking platform for train booking & history tracking.
 💰 **Expense Tracker** - A financial management app built with React.js.

 ---